Murder of Ahmaud Arbery: Appeals

 On March 8, 2022, attorneys for Travis and Greg McMichael appealed the verdict, citing that federal hate crimes laws apply only to public places, and that the crime occurred in a private street.
 Attorneys for Greg McMichael also appealed the conviction on targeting Arbery because he was black, citing his career as a law enforcement agent, spanning several decades, where McMichael's attorney said, there was no evidence of racist behavior.

 On March 3, 2023, all three men appealed their convictions.
 Attorneys for William Bryan and Gregory McMichael asked for the federal conviction to be overturned on the basis that their past racist remarks about African Americans do not prove that they killed Arbery due to his race and that they both thought that Arbery was a criminal.
 On the same day, attorneys for Travis McMichael also filed an appeal to overturn the conviction on similar grounds of his March 2022 initial appeal.
+All three appeals were eventually denied on 14 November 2025 by the 11th U.S. Circuit Court of Appeals.